Description

 The guided walkthrough reveals hints one step at a time.

-Identify the bugObservationI noticed the challenge description says option 'b' prints an error instead of the flag, which suggested the bug is a logic error in the 'b' branch rather than a syntax problem, and that running the script would reveal what the branch actually does versus what it should do.Run the script and press 'b'.
+ObservationThe description says option 'b' prints an error instead of the flag.
+That points at a logic error in the 'b' branch rather than a syntax problem, so running the script shows what the branch actually does versus what it should.Run the script and press 'b'.
 Instead of printing the flag, it prints a message saying it called the wrong function.
 Open the source and find the 'b' branch - it calls a placeholder print statement instead of print_flag().pythonpython3 serpentine.pyWhat didn't work first

 Tried: Run the script and assume the error is a Python syntax error that prevents execution.

-The script runs cleanly with no syntax error - Python parses it successfully and launches the menu.
-The problem is a logic bug in the 'b' branch that calls the wrong function, which only manifests at runtime when that branch is reached.
-Syntax checkers like 'python3 -m py_compile' will report no issues, pointing you away from the real problem.
+The script parses cleanly and the menu launches, so there is no syntax error to find.
+The problem is a logic bug in the 'b' branch calling the wrong function, and it only shows up at runtime when that branch runs. python3 -m py_compile reports nothing, which points you away from the real problem.

 Tried: Search the script for 'flag' with grep to find where the flag is stored as a string literal.

-The flag is not stored as a plain string in the source - it is built or printed by the print_flag() function. grep for 'flag' will show you the function definition and the broken 'b' branch, but not a hardcoded flag value.
-The goal is to trace which branch runs when 'b' is pressed, not to extract a static string.
+The flag is not a plain string in the source; print_flag() builds or prints it.
+Grepping for 'flag' shows the function definition and the broken 'b' branch, but no hardcoded value.
+The job is tracing which branch runs when 'b' is pressed, not extracting a static string.

 Learn more